kt2187/restaurant-reviews/README.md

-# Mobile Web Specialist Certification Course
+# Udacity Restaurant Review App
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the **Restaurant Reviews** projects, students were asked to convert a static webpage to a mobile-ready web application.
+In **Stage One**, the student takes a static design that lacks accessibility and converts the design to be responsive on different sized displays and accessible for screen reader use.
+Students also add a service worker to begin the process of creating a seamless offline experience for their users.

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?
+## Instructions

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+* Start a simple HTTP server to serve the site files on your computer.
+Python is a great option for this because it is user friendly.   * * Download and install the latest version of Python from their [website] (https://www.python.org/).

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+* Navigate to the project folder.
+* Start the server using `-m http.server 8000`.
+* Visit the site here: `http://localhost:8000`.

+## Browser Compatibilities
+This application has been tested in Chrome, Firefox, and Edge.

-## Leaflet.js and Mapbox:
+## Acknowledgments

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+* Starter code was povided by Udacity.
+* Matthew Cranford - dedicated student who took the time to create another tutorial with step by step instructions and screenshots.
+You can check out his blog [here](https://matthewcranford.com/blog/).

+## Resources I referred to:
+These resources and webinars were provided by Udacity mentors, coaches, student leaders, and students.
+This was my first experience writing a service worker and I heavily relied on these resources.
+* [ Webinar by Request: Service Workers with @RyanWaite.ProjectCoach [FEND, MWS] - YouTube (https://www.youtube.com/watch?v=2PY733qFR3A&feature=youtu.be)
+* [ Webinar: Rest.
+Reviews (P5) Sept-18 walk-thru with @RyanWaite.ProjectCoach [FEND, MWS] - YouTube (https://www.youtube.com/watch?v=ag_jBDFAL0U&feature=youtu.be)
+* [ Webinar: Rest.
+Review (P5) June-9 walk-thru with @Doug Brown [Project Coach]  - YouTube (https://www.youtube.com/watch?v=92dtrNU1GQc)
+* [ Restaurant Reviews App Walkthrough, Part 1 – Map API – Matthew Cranford (https://matthewcranford.com/restaurant-reviews-app-walkthrough-part-1-map-api/)
+* [ Restaurant Reviews App Walkthrough, Part 2 – Responsiveness – Matthew Cranford (https://matthewcranford.com/restaurant-reviews-app-walkthrough-part-2-responsiveness/)
+* [ Restaurant Reviews App Walkthrough, Part 3 – Accessibility – Matthew Cranford (https://matthewcranford.com/restaurant-reviews-app-walkthrough-part-3-accessibility/)
+* [ Restaurant Reviews App Walkthrough, Part 4 – Service Workers – Matthew Cranford (https://matthewcranford.com/restaurant-reviews-app-walkthrough-part-4-service-workers/)
+* [ Accessibility, Sept 5, 2018 episode of Syntax - Podcast and Extensive Show Notes (https://syntax.fm/show/072/accessibility)